-It’s March and although we are excited to be leaving Winter behind us and heading into Spring, there are other things to help put a ‘spring’ in your step.
+It’s March and although we are excited to be leaving winter behind us and heading into spring, there are other things to help put a ‘spring’ in your step.
 Of course, I’m talking about The FIRM Awards.

 This year we’ll be attending to announce the winner of the Candidate Experience Category, and so we’ve been granted exclusive interviews with this years’ finalists to find out more about their candidate experience efforts.

 “Our approach to improving our candidate experience started with understanding the numbers.
 For our graduate recruitment in the UK, the data revealed that around 50% of candidates were dropping out of the application process.
 This was at an early stage; candidates were telling us a bit about their work experience and time at university, but they failed to go on and participate in the first round of assessment” Mark shared.

 The Fujitsu team could see that BME students were dropping out of the process and it highlighted an important action point: the overall candidate experience needed to be improved.

 With this in mind, the team developed situational judgement tests to maintain engagement and encourage candidates to progress and be less inclined to drop out.

-“Candidate experience is more important than ever.
+“Maintaining engagement through the process was a key focus of the project and we saw a reduction of drop-outs from BME candidates – from 41% to 20%.
+We asked for feedback at assessment centre stage and this was all positive”.
+Candidate experience is more important than ever.
 It’s a candidate-driven market, and there are skills gaps so candidates can pick and choose.
 Getting the assessment and selection process right is essential, it can be your point of differentiation and that means maintaining your focus right until day one.”